 - Nasogastric tube - often called an NG tube.
 This tube is inserted through the nose and runs down to the stomach.
 It is used for short term tube feeding.

 - Nasojejunal tube - often called an NJ tube or Transpyloric (TP) .
 This tube is inserted through the nose and runs through the stomach and down to the jejunum (small intestine).

 - Gastrostomy tube/ button (skin level device) - sometimes called a G-tube.
 This tube is inserted into the stomach through a small opening made in the abdominal wall.

 - Jejunostomy tube/ button (skin level device) – sometimes called a J-tube.
 This tube is inserted into the jejunum (small Intestine) through a small opening in the abdominal wall.

-- Gastro-jejunostomy tube/ button (skin level device) – This is a longer tube inserted through the gastrostomy opening and passed down into the jejunum (small intestine).
+- Gastro-jejunostomy tube/ button (skin level device) – sometimes called a G-J tube.
+This is a longer tube inserted through the gastrostomy opening and passed down into the jejunum (small intestine).

 Why is formula important?